Rochester railway station: New station

+The new station was opened for passenger use on 13 December 2015 with its official opening by the Duke of Kent on 24 February 2016.

 Layout

 Platform 1 serves trains towards Strood, Gravesend, Ebbsfleet International, Dartford, Meopham, Bromley South into London.

 Platform 2 serves trains towards Gillingham, Faversham, Margate, Ramsgate, Canterbury East, Dover Priory, and Ashford International via Sandwich and Deal.

-Platform 3 has now opened up at a through platform, service trains towards Gillingham, Faversham, Ashford International and the Kent Coast.
+Platform 3 has now opened up as a through platform, service trains towards Gillingham, Faversham, Ashford International and the Kent Coast.
 Trains can also terminate here before heading back towards London.
 As the through line runs all the way through Platform 4 of the old Rochester station, it can be used to hold long freight services to allow passenger services to pass, removing a bottleneck.